Best Ever Fried Chicken Wings

 - For barbecue sauce, heat prepared barbecue sauce in a small saucepan over medium heat.
 Stir in chipotle peppers, honey and vinegar.
 Bring to a boil; cook and stir until slightly thickened, about 5 minutes.

-Originally published as Best Ever Fried Chicken Wings in Taste of Home February/March 2018
+Originally published as Best Ever Fired Chicken Wings in Taste of Home Feb/Mar 2018

 Spicy BBQ sauce is simply the best BBQ sauce we have ever had on wings.
 We love having this recipe when wings are on sale and never have any leftovers with this recipe.